jlucaso1/wha.ts/packages/debug/README.md

 ## Overview

-This package provides a centralized debug controller, data taps via hooks into core modules, circular buffer storage for various event types, and agent-friendly interfaces (REPL and a structured JSON API).
+This package provides a centralized debug controller, event-driven instrumentation via debug events emitted by core modules, circular buffer storage for various event types, and agent-friendly interfaces (REPL and a structured JSON API).
 These tools are designed for advanced debugging, troubleshooting, and integration with AI agents like LLMs to analyze application behavior.

 ## Structure

 - `src/controller.ts`: Main `DebugController` class, orchestrates data collection and access.
 - `src/datastore.ts`: `DebugDataStore` using circular buffers for efficient event storage (network, client events, errors, component states).
-- `src/hooks.ts`: Functions to attach/detach hooks to `@wha.ts/core` modules, reporting data to the `DebugController`.
+- `src/hooks.ts`: Functions to attach/detach event listeners to `@wha.ts/core` modules, reporting data to the `DebugController` via debug events and state snapshot methods.
 - `src/types.ts`: TypeScript interfaces defining the structure of debug events, states, and commands.
 - `src/repl/`: A command-line REPL for human or LLM-driven interactive debugging.
 - `src/api/`: A structured JSON API server for programmatic access to debug data, suitable for LLMs or external tools.